Bitcoin's Fluctuations Are Too Much For Even Ransomware Cybercriminals - Slashdot

 OK, bitcoin is seriously running out of use cases.
 Despite its reported "value," it's becoming more worthless by the day.

-No, bitcoin is not very different now (Score:3)
+No, bitcoin is not very different now (Score:4, Insightful)

 OK, bitcoin is seriously running out of use cases.
 Despite its reported "value," it's becoming more worthless by the day.